monsoonmaelstrom/book2/book2.md

 ----

 Peter and I are sitting on a blanket in a small green space across from Reese’s shop, watching the storefront.
 We haven’t been here long.
-Probably less than twenty minutes, and hopefully to anyone passing by we just look like a couple of people enjoying the mild weather.
+Probably less than twenty minutes, and hopefully to anyone passing by we simply look like a couple of people enjoying the mild weather.

 “Liam says I need to forgive you.”
 I tell him, breaking the silence.
 “Davy and Alex, evidently, agree with him.
 They say I need to get over it.
 That I’m the one who’s the problem right now.”